me-engi/fined/study/README.md

 # study

 to run this project
-clone this repo
+clone this repo and
-Directly run
+Directly run , if necessary do "dart pub update ".

 ## Getting Started